 While stem cell research is in its infancy and many of its proposed uses are hypothetical, the research has generated excitement among many scientists for its potential.
 One of the vital components of ongoing work is understanding the very nature of these cells; that is, to determine the conditions necessary to maintain undifferentiated stem cells as well as differentiating them along specific pathways.
-In order to truly determine whether or not these cells can be used therapeutically, investment must be made to understand the nature of the cells.
+In order to truly determine whether or not these cells can be used therapeutically, more research must be conducted to understand the nature of the cells.